 South Gold Coast Scan

 provides a easy way to access information from local emergency services regarding local events and disasters.
 Without the need of expensive radio/streaming equipment.
-This website has slowly grown from a small hobby of mine to a full-time obsession.

 - Frequencies Currently Monitored

 - Queensland State Emergency Service - SES

 The streaming service is hosted entirely on the Raspberry Pi Model B